Fix HEVC Video Extension Issues on Win 11 with Winxvideo AI

 In addition to the HEVC video extension from Microsoft, you can install third-party free HEVC codecs on Windows 11.
 Media Player Codec Pack Plus is a free HEVC/H.265 codec pack that will work on Microsoft Windows Media Player and other DirectShow players.
 With the free HEVC codec installed on Windows 11, you can play videos in HEVC, H.265, 10bit x265, MP4, MKV, AVI, WebM, M4V, and more.
 HEVC videos in 4K and higher resolutions are supported.
 It supports GPU hardware acceleration of Nvidia, AMD, ATI, and Intel for smooth HEVC playback.

 Step 1.
-Download the HEVC codec for Windows 11 here.
+Download free HEVC video extension Windows 11 here.

 HEVC Codec Windows 11 Free Download